aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheReadWriteSplittingPlugin.md

 To switch between readers and writer, pass in `awsctx.SetReadOnly` to the first query of your batch, and any subsequent queries will run on that desired instance.

-**Always pass in `awsctx.SetReadOnly` in your first query.
-Failing to do so may result in.
-While the default behavior of a newly-opened connection is to connect to the writer, if a recycled connection is returned by `sql.DB`, the `sql.Conn` object might in ReadOnly mode.**
+**Always pass in `awsctx.SetReadOnly` in your first query, and reset session settings before closing.
+Failing to do so may result in running a query in the wrong mode.
+While the default behavior of a newly-opened connection is to connect to the writer, if a recycled connection is returned by `sql.DB`, the `sql.Conn` object might be in ReadOnly mode.**

-**Furthermore, it is not recommended to always pass in the `awsctx.SetReadOnly` in every query as there is some overhead when this value is passed in.**
+**Furthermore, it is recommended to only pass in the `awsctx.SetReadOnly` setting when switching between reader and writer or vice versa.
+Passing in `awsctx.SetReadOnly` in every query when you are not switching does not change any results and there is some overhead when this value is passed in.**

 The following is an example on how to use the plugin with `sql.Conn`.
 ```go